 |Application & Background Check Fee (per person)

 |Support Services and Software Maintenance for KFCLLC’s MERIT System

 ||$195 per unit/per month

 Average Sales / Revenue per Year

-The average KFC unit drives $600,000 to $1 million in sales per year.
+The average KFC unit drives $1.34 million in sales per year.
 These estimates will fluctuate based on your store location and whether or not the store is freestanding, drive-thru, in a gas station, or densely populated location.

 While some areas may bring in more foot traffic and customers, it’s also important to note that rent / lease payments may be higher.
 You’ll also need to factor in hiring more staff (and wages) to help run the high volume KFC businesses.

 How Much Profit Does the KFC Franchise Make Per Year?